 List of Identified Runways

-This section described the identified runways and coordinates.
+This section describes the identified runways and coordinates.
 These have been provided by CASA.
 An explanation of runway numbering can be found at the Airservices Australia website.

+Table G.1 contains identified runways that are applicable until 31 March 2026.
+Table G.2 contains identified runways that are applicable from 1 April 2026.

 The coordinates for each “runway” are the runway centreline landing end threshold and the far end for the specific approach.
 Consequently, the same physical runway may have slightly different coordinates, and slightly different zone locations, when the same physical runway has a landing approach from either end.

+Table G.1: Identified runways until 31 March 2026